I have the opal mine next to where the Halley’s Comet Opal was found at Lightning Ridge Australian.

 Sale buy 1 opal over $191 we handmade 1 custom free ring jewelry.

 Image : Halley’s Comet Opal

-Graham Black opal wholesale prices direct from our Australian opal mine, Free of charge when purchasing stones over $487 Custom jewelry design made free, but it is the beauty of this gem and the heritage that makes it appreciate and there never is two opals the same.
+Graham Black opal wholesale prices direct from our Australian mine,we will hand make your ring free of charge when purchasing stones over $191 custom jewelry design made free, but it is the beauty of this gem and the heritage that makes it appreciate and there never is two opals the same.
 Image Halley’s Comet Opal mine at Lightning Ridge Australian.

 First Australian’s have been dated back to around 40,000 years, prior the first European arrival in Australia in 1770, the many aboriginal indigenous tribes are very tall very dark skin people that hunted naked, their theory ,Dreamtime Legend .
 Numerous legends and tales surround this colorful gemstone, which can be traced back in its origins to a time,ancient lost time of the first Australian.
 Their legends God came down to Australian on a rainbow, to bring peace to all the indigenous tribes, where God touched the ground, the opal became alive and all the colors of the rainbow spectrum,iridescent multicolors,light green-dark green of jade and the dark blue-light blue of sapphires,red color spindle gemstone, topaz beautiful blue , the pink color of tourmaline, opal crystals colors as clear as diamonds and can have all these colors yellow, and the exotic black opal,green colors like emerald, red garnets, white pearls,dark pigeon red ruby’s,superlative brilliance multicolors fire sparkling rainbow, the dreamtime legend it was the birth of gemstones.